Basic Keycloak deployment

 headers: forwarded|xforwarded

-If the proxy.headers field is not specified, the Operator falls back to legacy behaviour by implicitly setting proxy=passthrough by default.
+If the proxy.headers field is not specified, the Operator falls back to legacy behavior by implicitly setting proxy=passthrough by default.
 This results in deprecation warnings in the server log.
 This fallback will be removed in a future release.

 When using the proxy.headers field, make sure your Ingress properly sets and overwrites the Forwarded or X-Forwarded-* headers respectively.
 To set these headers, consult the documentation for your Ingress Controller.
 Consider configuring it for either reencrypt or edge TLS termination as passthrough TLS doesn’t allow the Ingress to modify the requests headers.
 Misconfiguration will leave Keycloak exposed to security vulnerabilities.